The Insurance and Reinsurance Law Review: Chile

 As regards agency issues, intermediaries are subject to the general agency provisions of both the Civil Code and the Commercial Code.

 When any event that may constitute a loss occurs, the insured must notify the loss to the insurer or insurers as soon as possible upon becoming aware of the event.
 The insured must also take all necessary measures for saving or recovering the subject insured or for keeping its remains.

 Chilean criminal law forbids the fraudulent collection of insurance.

 Set-off and funding

 Under the New Insurance Law, there are specific provisions for bankruptcy.
-If the insurer goes bankrupt, the insured has the right to terminate the contract and request a proportional return of the premium.
-On the other hand, the insurer has the same option if the insured bankrupts before payment of the entire premium.
+If the insurer goes bankrupt, the insured has the right to terminate the contract and request a proportional return of premiums.
+On the other hand, the insurer has the same option if the insured bankrupts before payment of the total premiums.

 Dispute resolution clauses

 Under the New Insurance Law, there is no need for dispute resolution clauses as insurance disputes are now subject to arbitration.
 Nevertheless, an insured has the right to make a claim in the local courts where the sum in dispute is less than 10,000UF.
 In this respect, the arbitrator has to be appointed when the dispute arises.